donqustix/donqustix.github.io/_posts/2019-08-26-linux-authentication-with-an-sd-card.md

 auth    required        pam_unix.so nullok_secure
 ```

 By default, unprivileged users are not allowed to access the `dev/mmncblk0` device.
-One of the ways to deal with it is to create an udev rule to set the appropriate ACL permissions.
+One of the ways to deal with this is to create an udev rule to set the appropriate ACL permissions.

 ## Get the Full Code on GitHub